- Outset Study

 Dirk Bell (b.1969, Munich) lives and works Berlin.
 Selected solo exhibitoons include: Kunstverein Braunschweig, Braunschweig (2014); Wiederkehrt, Kunstverein Hildesheim, Hildesheim (2014); SCHON UND GUT, BQ, Berlin (2013); SOFT IS HARD (Work), Sadie Coles HQ, London (2012); Retour, Pinakothek der Moderne, München (2011); and MADE IN GERMANY, touring at The Modern Institute, Glasgow, Sadie Coles HQ, London & Baltic Centre for Contemporary Art, Gateshead (2010).
 Selected group exhibitions include: Kunstpreis der Böttcherstraße, Kunsthalle Bremen, Bremen (2014); The Crime Was Almost Perfect, Witte de With, Rotterdam (2014); Girls Can Tell, Gesellschaft Fur Aktuelle Kunst, Bremen (2013); Property of a German, Svit, Prague (2013); Dirk Bell, Nina Rhode, Markus Wirthmann, BQ, Berlin (2013); Flow, Prague Biennale, Prague (2013); Merci Mercy, New York (2013); Gesamtkunstwerk: New Art from Germany, Saatchi Gallery, London (2011); A moving plan B-Chapter ONE, The Drawing Room / Tannery Arts, London (2010); The Menippean Uprising, blank projects, Cape Town (2010); and Under One Umbrella, Bergen Kunsthall, Bergen, Norway (2010).

 Maria Lassnig (1919-2014) was an Austrian artist.
 She attended the Academy of Fine Arts in Vienna during World War II.
 She was best known for known for her painted self-portraits characterized by fluid strokes of bright paint vividly suggesting the colour and texture of her own ageing skin, although the personas that she adopted were often extremely ambiguous.
-She was the first female artist to win the Grand Austrian State Prize in 1988.
-In 2013 was awarded the Golden Lion lifetime achievement award at the Venice Biennale.
-Lassnig’s has been the focus of surveys at Museum of Modern Art PS1, New York (2014), Halle für aktuelle Kunst, Hamburg, Germany (2013), Gallery of Contemporary Art, Montreal, Quebec, Canada (2012), Neue Galerie, Graz, Austria (2012), Friedrich Petzel Gallery, New York (2011), Museum Ludwig, Cologne, Germany (2009), Museum Moderner Kunst Stiftung Ludwig, Vienna, Austria (2009), Contemporary Arts Center, Cincinnati, Ohio, US (2011), Serpentine Gallery, London, England (2008), Hauser & Wirth, Zürich, Switzerland (2007), Museum für Gegenwartskunst, Siegen, Germany (2006), Sammlung Essl, Klosterneuburg, Austria (2005), Städelmuseum, Frankfurt am Main, Germany (2004), Kunsthaus Zürich, Switzerland (2003) and Centre Georges Pompidou, Paris, France (1994).
-Lassnig's works are held in the collection of the MOMA in New York.
-Her estate is represented by Hauser & Wirth and Petzel Gallery.
+She was the first female artist to win the Grand Austrian State Prize (1988).
+She was awarded the Golden Lion lifetime achievement award at the Venice Biennale (2013).
+Lassnig’s work has been the focus of surveys at Hauser & Wirth, London (2017); Museum of Modern Art PS1, New York (2014); Halle für aktuelle Kunst, Hamburg, Germany (2013); Gallery of Contemporary Art, Montreal, Quebec, Canada (2012); Neue Galerie, Graz, Austria (2012); Friedrich Petzel Gallery, New York (2011); Museum Ludwig, Cologne, Germany (2009); Museum Moderner Kunst Stiftung Ludwig, Vienna, Austria (2009); Contemporary Arts Center, Cincinnati, Ohio, US (2011); Serpentine Gallery, London, England (2008); Hauser & Wirth, Zürich, Switzerland (2007); Museum für Gegenwartskunst, Siegen, Germany (2006); Sammlung Essl, Klosterneuburg, Austria (2005); Städelmuseum, Frankfurt am Main, Germany (2004); Kunsthaus Zürich, Switzerland (2003); and Centre Georges Pompidou, Paris, France (1994).
+Lassnig's work is held in the collection of the MOMA, New York.

 Carlfriedrich Claus (b.1930 in Annaberg, DE, d.
 1998 Chemnitz, DE) lived and worked in Annaberg-Buchholz and Chemnitz.
 Claus was an artist, author, philosopher, one of the main representatives of visual poetry.
 Selected exhibitions include: … eine nahezu lautlose Schwingungs-Symbiose.
 Die Künstlerfreundschaft zwischen Franz Mon und Carlfriedrich Claus, Briefwechsel 1959–1997.
 Visuelle Texte.
 Sprachblätter, Chemnitz/D (2013); Carlfriedrich Claus, Geschrieben in Nachtmeer, Berlin (Akademie der Künste)/D, Zug/Ch, Dresden/D (2011); A Moving plan B- Chapter ONE, Drawing Room, London (2010); Schrift.
 Zeichen.
 Geste.
 Carlfriedrich Claus im Kontext von Klee bis Pollock / Writing.
 Signs.
 Gesture.
 Carlfriedrich Claus in context from Klee to Pollock, Chemnitz/D, Linz/Au, Moscow/Ru (2005); Carlfriedrich Claus, Lautprozess-Raum, Kunstsammlungen Chemnitz (1995); Carlfriedrich Claus, Erwachen am Augenblick, Karl-Marx-Stadt (today Chemnitz), Münster, Hamburg, Munich, Frankfurt, Berlin etc (1990); and Schrift und Bild, Amsterdam/NL und Baden-Baden/D (1963).
 Honours inbclude: Member of the Akademie der Künste Berlin-West (1991); Honourary Professorship of the Free State of Saxony (1991); and (German) Federal Cross of Merit (1997).
 His works are at the MoMA New York, Kupferstich-Kabinett der Staatlichen Kunstsammlungen Dresden, Kupferstichkabinetts der Staatlichen Kunstsammlungen – Preußischer Kulturbesitz, Berlin etc. The artist’s entire estate (his visual and acoustic works, theoretical texts, correspondence etc.) is kept at the Kunstsammlungen Chemnitz, Stiftung Carlfriedrich Claus-Archiv, which can be accessed here: http://www.kunstsammlungen-chemnitz.de/index.php?loc=ksc&content=cfc, [email protected]